dinogun/ij/docs/ibmjava/content.md

 # Overview

 The images in this repository contain IBM® SDK, Java™ Technology Edition.
-See the license section below for restrictions relating to the use of this image.
-For more information about IBM® SDK, Java™ Technology Edition and API documentation, go [here](http://www.ibm.com/developerworks/java/jdk/docs.html).
-For tutorials, recipes and Java usage in Bluemix, go [here](http://www.ibm.com/developerworks/java).
+See the license section for restrictions that relate to the use of this image.
+For more information about IBM® SDK, Java™ Technology Edition and API documentation, see the [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/SSYKE2/welcome_javasdk_family.html).
+For tutorials, recipes, and Java usage in Bluemix, see [IBM developerWorks](http://www.ibm.com/developerworks/java).

-Java is a registered trademark of Oracle and/or its affiliates.
+Java and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle and/or its affiliates.

 # Images

-There are two primary types of Images corresponding to the Java Packages: SDK and the JRE.
+There are two primary types of images: the Software Developers Kit (SDK) and the Java runtime environment (JRE).
 These images can be used as the basis for custom built images for running your applications.

-For running a pre-built jar file with the jre image:
+To run a pre-built jar file with the JRE image, use the following commands:

 ```dockerfile
 FROM ibmjava:jre